-- Restrict entry into this area. - o) Work at Height on Vehicles - Falls from vehicles, they are often caused by: - Slipping while walking on loads. - Tripping on ropes or torn sheets, causing overbalancing. - Wearing inappropriate footwear. - Poor working surfaces made worse by bad weather. - Poor means of access onto and off the vehicle. - A lack of awareness and training related to hazard. - Personal fall-protection systems. - Anchor point, a lanyard and a harness, inspected regularly & a fall-arrest system which does not prevent falls, but minimizes the consequences of a fall.
+Restrict entry into this area.

+- Falls from vehicles, they are often caused by: - Slipping while walking on loads. - Tripping on ropes or torn sheets, causing overbalancing. - Wearing inappropriate footwear. - Poor working surfaces made worse by bad weather. - Poor means of access onto and off the vehicle. - A lack of awareness and training related to hazard. - Personal fall-protection systems. - Anchor point, a lanyard and a harness, inspected regularly & a fall-arrest system which does not prevent falls, but minimizes the consequences of a fall.

-Traffic Management Control Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT p) Getting On and Off Vehicles q) Ladder Safety
+Traffic Management Control Page 28 of 52 Prepared By: HSE DEPARTMENT

+Issued By:

+HSE DEPARTMENT